what are plasmalogens?

-My new book, Breaking Alzheimer’s: A 15 Year Crusade to Expose the Cause and Deliver the Cure, is going to print and will be available very soon.
-Get all the info here.
+My new book, Breaking Alzheimer’s: A 15 Year Crusade to Expose the Cause and Deliver the Cure, tell the story of Plasmalogen Deficiency – The Discovery and The Solution.

 After years of extensive research I designed plasmalogen supplements as a plasmalogen precursor that survives the gut and is then converted to the target plasmalogen molecule independent of peroxisomal function.